chartjes/atthekeyboard/source/_posts/2017-09-14-how-a-grumpy-programmer-wires-their-home.md

 I highly recommend this type of setup for your home:

 * centralized location of a switch near where your modem / internet connection enters
-* wired connections to multiple locations in your terminating near the switch
+* wired connections to multiple locations, terminating near the switch
 * in-wall or very small, unobtrusive access points

 I realize not everyone can do this -- apartments and older homes make this very